sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 We __trust each other__.
 This setup differs from open-source development where long-time branching is inevitable and developers need to review code from untrusted, potentially malicious contributors.

 Our __30+ million lines codebase__ is monolithic and full of legacy.
-Large-scale refactoring across libraries is not uncommon.
+Large-scale refactoring across libraries is common.
 We see this daily when pull requests span several, if not dozens, of repositories.

 There is also __no end date__ for our codebase.
 We will need to support all our customer projects with new features for many more years.
 Except for L4-Releases (the ones with millions of cars on the road), our customers will not pay for any release branch to be manually kept up to date.